Ikhsanheriyawan2404/ikhsanheriyawan2404/README.md

 - 🔭 I’m currently working on my bed, PLEASE HIRE ME!
 - 🌱 I’m currently learning TypeScript & Go
 - 🤔 I’m looking for help with Google search engine, but that was back then—now it's all about using AI!
 Haha. 😄
-- 💬 Ask me about game, guitar, or coding
+- 💬 Ask me about guitar, or coding

 <hr>